-- 1. Applicants who meet the criteria explained above should submit a teacher education application form and supporting documentation to the Clayton State University Department of Teacher Education.
+- 1. Applicants who meet the criteria explained above should submit an application form and supporting documentation to the Clayton State University Department of Teacher Education.
 (Application forms are available from the Department of Teacher Education.) - 2.
 The application deadline for Teacher Education programs is posted in the Department of Teacher Education.
 (The deadline period is called an admission cycle.) - 3.
 All complete and eligible applications received by the published deadlines will be admitted in the program for the appropriate semester.
-Complete applications must include all required documentation.
-The date that an application is completed is not a factor in the admission decision process for applications received by the deadline. - 4.
-Applicants not admitted during a given admission cycle and individuals who fall below minimum standards after notification of admission may, upon written request to the Department of Teacher Education, have their applications reconsidered during the next
+Complete applications must include all required documentation. - 4.
+Applicants not admitted during a given admission cycle and individuals who fall below minimum standards after notification of admission may, upon written request to the Department of Teacher Education, have their applications reconsidered during the next admission cycle.

-- admission cycle.
 Reconsideration is not automatic; written request is required, and additional information may be submitted. - 5.
 Applicants may submit their applications for Fall Semester admission by or before the last Friday in May.
-Any applications received after the May deadline will be placed on a waiting list in the event a slot in the program becomes available.
 Applicants selected for admission during each admission cycle will be notified in writing.
 The admission notice will indicate a date by which the individual must formally accept or decline admission; those who fail to respond within the allotted time will have their admission offers revoked, and their spaces will be allotted to other eligible applicants.

-Candidates admitted into the B.A. program will be assigned to an advisor in education for the junior and senior years. - 6.
-A maximum of 21 semester hours of upper division transfer credit may be applied to the B.A. in middle level teacher education at Clayton State University.
+Candidates admitted into the B.A. program will be assigned to an advisor in education for the junior and senior years.

+6. A maximum of 21 semester hours of upper division transfer credit may be applied to the B.A. in middle Grades teacher education at Clayton State University.
 The following courses must be taken at Clayton State University: LART 3010, SCI 3110, HIST 3110, EDUC 3000, 3001, 3010, 3100, 3350, 4001, 4002, 4040, 4710, 4712, and 4720.
 The Department of Teacher Education will evaluate equivalencies for other courses in the Middle Grades Education program.
 Every effort will be made to accept credit that is reasonably equivalent to Clayton State University courses.
 However, the University reserves the right to request additional documentation and/or to require specific site-based experiences or directed readings to validate credit and/or to meet certification requirements.
 Applicants will be notified in writing of such requirements.